Today, organizations need to know what data they have, what it means, when it changes, and how it delivers value faster than ever before.

 - Where it happened (which dataset, area of business, country, region?)

-- When it’s occured (exact time and date)
+- When it’s occurred (exact time and date)

 - How performance is affected (is it an opportunity, or an emergent problem to fix?)